Welcome to Year 6!

 Could we please ask that you ensure PE kits are kept in school all week.
-Our PE days are Thursdays and Fridays where we will be participating in Gymnastics and Hockey, but there are often extra PE opportunities throughout the week.
+Our PE days are Thursdays and Fridays where we will be participating in Cricket and Athletics, but there are often extra PE opportunities throughout the week.
 Children will also have daily physical activities.

 - We expect children to read as much as possible.
 Children in year 6 should be reading daily.

 - By the end of year 6, children already should know all of their times tables.
 We recommend that children practise these as much as possible.
 We are now signed on to 'Rockstars Times tables which is proving very popular and practise makes perfect when it comes to times tables!

 - Children are given a spelling test weekly, so we expect children to practise their spellings at home.
 We have one practice session in school to help children with this.

 - In addition to this, we will give children English and maths related homework on a Monday.
 This is always due in on the following Friday.
 Homework will always be shared on Classdojo.

 We believe, all children should have a love for reading and we actively promote this in school.
 If you aren't enjoying a book- it's the wrong book for you!
 Find one you fall in love with and can't put down!

 The more children are in school, the more they are learning.
 Our aim is to have children in school as much as possible.
 Ideally, we are aiming for at least 97% attendance.